valentina-kustikova/dnn-object-detectors-comp/README.md

 ## Structure

+- `converters` contains scripts to convert groundtruth of the traffic videos (text format) to the format of PASCAL VOC.

+- `readers` contains scripts to read detections and groundtruth represented in text format.

-- `infrastructure` contains scripts to estimate detection/tracking quality and to perform visual inspection:
+- `utilities` contains scripts to estimate detection/tracking quality and to perform visual inspection:

   - `average_precision.py` to calculate average precision (AP)